erikdubois/arcolinux-nemesis/README.md

 Get keys and mirrors from ArcoLinux

-Your /etc/pacman.conf is filled automatically
+The ArcoLinux repos are added to your /etc/pacman.conf

 `wget bit.ly/get-arcolinux-keys && chmod +x ./get-arcolinux-keys && sudo ./get-arcolinux-keys`